langchain-ai/deep-agents-ui/README.md

 - **Assistant ID**: The ID of the assistant or agent you want to use
 - [Optional] **LangSmith API Key**: Your LangSmith API key (format: `lsv2_pt_...`).
 This may be required for accessing deployed LangGraph applications.
 You can also provide this via the `NEXT_PUBLIC_LANGSMITH_API_KEY` environment variable.

-**Usagee**
+**Usage**

 You can interact with the deployment via the chat interface and can edit settings at any time by clicking on the Settings button in the header.

 <img width="2039" height="1495" alt="Screenshot 2025-11-17 at 1 11 27 PM" src="https://github.com/user-attachments/assets/50e1b5f3-a626-4461-9ad9-90347e471e8c" />

-As the deepagent runs, you can see its files in LangGraph state.
+As the deepagent runs, you can see any files it creates and saves to the [StateBackend](https://docs.langchain.com/oss/python/deepagents/backends#statebackend-ephemeral), which is the default filesystem backend.

 <img width="2039" height="1495" alt="Screenshot 2025-11-17 at 1 11 36 PM" src="https://github.com/user-attachments/assets/86cc6228-5414-4cf0-90f5-d206d30c005e" />